-So, you can do it either with a stick blender, or a coffee grinder; both work just fine.
+So, you can work the cumin spice either with a stick blender, or a coffee grinder; both work just fine.

 Don't be put off by "tahin".
 You've probably never heard of it.
 It's just sesame paste, just as easy to make as your what is cumin mix.
-Make your own sesame tahini paste if you can't find it in the shops.
+Make your own sesame tahini paste if you can't find a Greek or Turkish shop.

-I made note that cumin is a first cousin of my other favourite: Parsley benefits and with parsley you can get significant amounts of vitamin K especially if you bruise easily.
+I made note that cumin is a first cousin of my other favourite; from parsley benefits you can get significant amounts of vitamin K, especially important if you bruise easily.

 Searching for something at Chiropractic Help?
 Say Foods that lower cholesterol or Slipped disc rules ... just type it in here: